ziotom78/raytracing_course/tomasi-ray-tracing-02b.md

         └── colors.cpp     <-- Tests for the class "Color"
     ```

--   Se implementate tutti i metodi di `Color` in `include/colors.h` (consigliato, il codice è più veloce così), non c'è bisogno di `src/colors.cpp`.
+-   If you implement all the methods for `Colors` in `include/colors.h` (highly recommended! this makes the code faster), there is no need of `src/colors.cpp`.

-# Struttura di `CMakeLists.txt`
+# `CMakeLists.txt`

--   CMake dovrà creare tre prodotti:
+-   CMake will have to create three products:

-    1. Una libreria che implementi `Color`; sceglietele un nome (noi useremo `trace`).
+    1. A library that implements `Color`; choose a name for it (we will use `trace`).
-    2. Un programma eseguibile che usi la libreria, che chiameremo `raytracer`.
-Al momento basta che stampi `Hello, world!`.
+    2. An executable program that uses the library, which we will call `raytracer`.
+At the moment it is enough that it prints `Hello, world!`.
-    3. Un programma che esegua i test, che chiameremo `colorTest`.
+    3. A program that runs the tests, which we will call `colorTest`.

--   Per creare programmi sappiamo che c'è il comando `add_executable`; per le librerie esiste l'analogo `add_library`.
+-   To create programs we know that there is the `add_executable` command; for libraries there is the analogous `add_library`.

--   Le dipendenze tra libreria `trace` e programmi si specificano con `target_link_libraries`.
+-   The dependencies between the `trace` library and programs are specified with `target_link_libraries`.

-# Librerie ed eseguibili
+# Libraries and Executables

--   La sequenza di librerie e di eseguibili da produrre si specifica così:
+-   The sequence of libraries and executables to produce is specified as follows:

     ```cmake
     add_library(trace